-Frenchie’s Kid-Friendly Temperament
+The French Bulldog’s Kid-Friendly Temperament

 Frenchies are people-loving dogs that are exceptional at adapting to their environment.
 They can thrive in an apartment, in the suburbs or in rural regions.
-As a result, they also do a great job adapting to the chaos that comes with kids.
+As a result, they also do a great job at adapting to the chaos that comes with kids.

 A socially adjusted Frenchie is a delight to own.
 The saying, ‘clown in a philosophers coat’ aptly describes them.– Mjosa (Dogz Online)

-Bred to be companions
+1. Frenchies were bred to be companions

 However, during the Industrial Revolution, many lace makers emigrated to France with their toy bulldogs.
 Soon after, they exploded in popularity.
-They were perfect because they were some of the best companions for the many lonely lace makers.
+They were perfect because they were some of the best canine companions for the many lonely lace makers.

 Frenchies are wonderful pets and companions – just be ready for plenty of funny noises, farts, burps, and a wiggly nub of a tail that’ll melt all your problems away.– Tesignedingold (Chrono of Horse)

-Frenchies have all the qualities of a superb companion.
+Frenchies have all the best qualities of a superb companion.
 They’re loyal, people-oriented, sociable and playful dogs.
 For these reasons, their transition into life with kids is almost effortless and a huge reason for their popularity.

 French Bulldogs are happiest when they have loads of human interaction.
 In return, you’ll get a dog that showers your family with love and affection.
 What better way to keep your children company than with the loving Frenchie?

 Most small dog breeds may be too fragile for younger children.
-Toy-sized dog breeds are even less suited for kids.
+Toy-sized breeds are even less suited for kids.
 However, French Bulldogs are some of the few exceptions.
 Thanks to their bulldog heritage, they’re built sturdy and durable.